JonasKruckenberg/rollup-plugin-sri/README.md

 - Keep you code clear and readable.
 - Write unit tests for your feature (run `yarn test`).
-- Use the convetional-commits style when writing commit messages. ( When you're unsure about how to do this, type `yarn commit` ) And you'll be guided through the process.
+- Use the convetional-commits style when writing commit messages.
 - Use appropriate commit types, When adding tests use `test:` when adding a feature use `feat:` etc.
 - Split up the files you commit logically not by workday or something else, for example all test belonging to a new feature should be in their own commit and not bunched together with other changes or tests for other features.